Acmex2564/Z31-SWC/README.md

 The transmitter module is based on an NEC uPD652C 4-bit microcomputer.
 1kbyte ROM, 32 word RAM.
 It reads & converts the buttons to 12-bit long serial strings, which flash an IR LED in the slip ring assembly.

 The head amplifier is based on an NEC uPC1251 op-amp and phototransistor.
 Output is made by pulling down the external data line to the reciever assembly.
 The reciever contains the pullup for this data line.

+The goal of this project is to replace the reciever assembly.
+The replacement reciever should be able to control the ASCD (4x 12V active high outputs), and make all outputs available over CAN.
+Maybe some other SWC outputs?
+This has been a sticking point in the Z31 community for ages, since there are no available kits to retain SWC with a modern head unit.